July 9, 2024

 Hayleys Solar Selected for Sri Lanka’s First ADB Agrivoltaics Project

-Janaka Ekanayake, a professor of forestry and environmental management at the University of Peradeniya, highlights the project’s potential to address national issues of energy security and agricultural transformation.
-“Sri Lanka heavily relies on fossil fuels and has difficulties in the agricultural sector,” he notes.
+Professor Janaka Ekanayake of the University of Peradeniya highlighted the project’s capacity to address core national challenges.
+“Sri Lanka heavily relies on fossil fuels and has difficulties in the agricultural sector,” he stated.
 “The Solar Agrivoltaics Project generates more than 100 MWh of electricity a year, replacing fossil fuels and reducing greenhouse gases.
 It also improves the use of multifunctional land resources.”

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.